Questions and Answers

 What is a biobank?

-What type of information is collected by Mayo Clinic's SCAD Research Program?
+What type of information does Mayo Clinic's SCAD Research Program collect?

-A medical history and questionnaires are collected from all participants.
-Each participant has the option to contribute genetic samples, as do eligible family members.
-Samples may be collected at Mayo Clinic, or kits may be mailed to participants for collection at a local laboratory.
+Each participant provides a medical history and answers questions about themselves.
+Each participant can choose to contribute genetic samples, as can eligible family members.
+The research team may collect samples at Mayo Clinic, or the program can mail kits to participants for collection at a local laboratory.
 Samples are stored in secure facilities at Mayo Clinic.

-The combination of a registry and a biobank of physical samples allows researchers to perform a wide range of studies, now and in the future.
+The combination of a registry and a biobank of physical samples allows researchers to do a wide range of studies.

-What studies might be done in Mayo Clinic's SCAD Research Program?
+What studies could Mayo Clinic's SCAD Research Program do?

 How long will the SCAD Research Program run?

-The program is meant to serve the research community for years, and there are no plans for it to end.
+The program is meant to serve the research community for years.
+There are no plans for it to end.

 For patients